|Home | About | Dance | Theatre & Perf. Studies | MA/PhD | People | Performances & Events | News | Children's Theater | Contact|

 Graduate Program: Theatre and Performance Studies

 Enrollment is small in order to provide individual attention to the scholarly, pedagogical, and artistic projects that shape the student experience at Tufts.
-In addition to drawing upon Tufts' esteemed Drama and Dance faculty, we offer students the opportunity to take courses across the Boston Consortium for Higher Education.
+In addition to drawing upon Tufts' esteemed Theatre, Dance, and Performance Studies faculty, we offer students the opportunity to take courses across the Boston Consortium for Higher Education.

-The Department of Drama and Dance's training is directly linked to teaching, professionalization, and service.
+The Department of Theatre, Dance, and Performance Studies' training is directly linked to teaching, professionalization, and service.
 Graduate students serve as teaching assistants in a variety of theatre history, dramatic literature and analysis, and performance courses.
 Opportunities to develop and teach courses in students' areas of specialization also exist within the department, Tufts' acclaimed Experimental College, and through adjunct appointments across Greater Boston.
 Additionally our students serve as actors, directors, designers and dramaturgs on campus and throughout greater Boston.

 Graduate Faculty:Graduate faculty mentor students' professionalization by actively facilitating publication, conference presentations, and membership in professional organizations including the American Society for Theatre Research (ASTR), the Association for Theatre in Higher Education (ATHE), the Mid-America Theatre Conference (MATC), and many more.
 Students receive travel and research support on an annual basis, courtesy of the Sherwood Collins Fund.
 Additionally the department offers workshops and short courses in pedagogy, professional development, and strategies for navigating the academic job market and alternative job markets for students who wish to pursue careers in arts administration, editing, grant writing, higher education administration, library studies, publishing and technical writing.
 Graduates of the program are qualified and competitive for a variety of employment possibilities.